turboladen/country-list/README.md

 Country List
 =============

-This plugins contains
-a list of Countries with name, iso2, iso3 and numeric for ISO 3166.
+Initially forked from mm1/country-list, but updated to work a little nicer with Rails 4, bundler, and such.

 It provides a generator that will add a new migration file to your migrations folder This file code will create "countries" table and fill it with countries

-Also it creates a model called "country" to use in your application
+This creates a migration that contains a list of countries based on ISO 3166.
+Each country row contains:

+* short name
+* alpha-2 code
+* alpha-3 code
+* numeric code